 However, the above figures can vary a great deal.
+The cost of bathroom remodeling can range depending on the cabinets, faucets, flooring, and overall bathroom fixtures you decide to go with.
 To illustrate, an elaborate master bathroom may cost upwards of $25,000.

-On the other hand, you can refresh a small-to-medium bathroom on a tight budget by simply painting it and replacing the essentials.
+On the other hand, you can refresh a small-to-medium bathroom on a tight budget by simply painting it and replacing the essential bathroom fixtures.
 In fact, that is the cheapest way to remodel a bathroom, coming in at about $3,000-$7,000.
 It's also the fastest, important when you have only a single bathroom for your household.

 By now you might be scratching your head and saying, “Three thousand dollars?
 Twenty-five thousand dollars?
-That’s a pretty big spread.
+That’s a pretty big spread in bathroom remodeling costs.
 What makes up the cost to remodel a bathroom?”

 Good question.
-The answer varies, due to the enormous range of components you might want to include in your bathroom remodel, such as:
+The answer varies, due to the enormous range of components you might want to include in your bathroom remodeling project, such as:

 - Expanding the floor space and/or dramatically altering the room layout.